suzuki-shunsuke/tfcmt/COMPARED_WITH_TFNOTIFY.md

 ```

 And the default title of destroy warning is changed to `## :warning: Resource Deletion will happen :warning:`.

+## Breaking Change: Post a comment even if it failed to post a comment

+tfnotify doesn't post a comment when it failed to update labels.
+For example, when the label length is too long, tfnotify failed to add the label and the comment isn't posted.
+tfnotify exits immediately and the exit code isn't non zero.

+On the other hand, tfcmt outputs the error log but the process continues even if it failed to update labels.
+And the exit code is same as the result of terraform command.

 ### Feature: Post a comment when it failed to parse the result